Why is the time right?

-Being a youth can be stressful.
-Being told you must perform at a certain level can begin to drown out creativity and imagination.
-What if our youth were given a platform to share their ideas without the pressure to conform to a pre-set thought pattern?
+Being a youth can be tough.
+Being told you must perform at a certain level can begin to drown out creativity, imagination and innovation.
+What if our youth were given a platform to share their ideas without the pressure to conform to a pre-set thought pattern or a grade?
 TEDxYouth@JeffersonStreet event is this opportunity.
-We believe that young people are incubators of sheer brilliance on many levels, so they need more platforms to share it.
-TEDxYouth events are fun, imaginative, and smart.
-December 2021 marked our inaugural year of TEDxYouth@JeffersonStreet.
-View our speakers.
+We believe that young people are incubators of sheer brilliance on many levels and need practice to discover their brilliance.
 Read the Press Release.

 How to get involved.

-We are looking for young people between the ages of 10-24 who are interested — passionate, even — in the areas that the acronym STEAM represents: Science, Technology, Engineering, the Arts, and Mathematics.
-Each participant will get on stage to provide a 5-18 minute talk.
+We are looking for speakers between the ages of 16-24 who are interested — passionate, even — in the areas that the acronym STEAM represents: Science, Technology, Engineering, the Arts, and Mathematics.
+An interesting angle is to tie your passion to science, technology, engineering, the arts and math.
+Each participant will get on stage to provide a 5-15 minute talk.
 On what you might ask?
 Great question!
 In fact, if you bear with me, I’ll try and hit on a few questions that may be swirling around in your mind about all of this.

 Our focus: STEAM – Ideas Worth Spreading

 Let’s start with the WHY.
 For our nation’s children to be equipped to solve issues, make sense of information, acquire and analyze evidence is critical today more than ever.
 Students in STEAM subjects (science, technology, engineering, art, and math) gain abilities like these.
 STEAM is an integrated approach that demonstrates innovative and critical thinking and creative problem-solving at the intersection of these disciplines.
 The issue with STEM is that the jobs of the future are STEM jobs, and the demand for professionals in STEM fields is projected to outpace the supply of trained workers and professionals.
 Let’s not forget the ‘A’ in STE[A]M. Art education is known to improve academic performance.
 On average, students who study the arts for four years in high school score 98 points higher on the SATs than those who study the same for half a year or less.
 Additionally, students who took up music appreciation scored 61 points higher on the verbal section and 42 points higher in the math section.
-As a parent, I want my child to be equipped to tackle the challenges before her.
+I’m sure we agree that all youth should be equipped to tackle the challenges before them.

 Sounds good, right?
 Well, parents, this is where you come in.
-Whether your child’s passion is science, technology, engineering, the arts (e.g., humanities, language arts, dance, drama, music, visual arts, design, new media), or mathematics, ask how their area of interest brings them joy.
+Whether your budding speaker is passionate about science, technology, engineering, the arts (e.g., humanities, language arts, dance, drama, music, visual arts, design, new media), or mathematics, ask how their area of interest brings them joy.
 What imaginative idea do they have that is worth spreading?
-If they are under the age of 14 or so, they would probably need some of your help to get their creative juices flowing.
 This TEDx event is a platform for youth to share their vision, ideas, and passion.
 If even you need a little assistance with pointing them in the right direction, check out these five tips.

 1